|

 unmistakable meta-level quality to it that makes it almost

-film which appeals more to your senses than your sensibilities.
-The
+a film which appeals more to your senses than your sensibilities.

-reinterpretation of Homer's "The Odyssey", but there are abundances of
+reinterpretation of Homer's "The Odyssey", but there is

-fine observations of bygone customs and mannerism which in
+fine observations of bygone customs and mannerisms which in

 particular will please those who remember them.
 The star of the